tinojona/tinojona.github.io/_pages/projects.md

 author_profile: true
 ---

-A list of projects that I can envisage for Master and/or PhD projects.
+An list of projects that I worked on.
+Reach out if you want to collaborate!
-This list is not complete but should give prospective students an idea about possible projects.
-Do reach out with your own ideas too!

 ## Differentiable atmospheric modelling: Learning from data between Earth’s and exoplanetary climates